-6.3.3 Record of Judging Activity
+(3) Record of Judging Activity

 Each FAI Parachuting Judge must keep a record of their judging activity in a logbook.

-The IPC Judges' Committee shall keep a record of all judging at First Category Events and the details of any formal evaluation of each Judge.
+The IPC Judges' Committee shall keep a record of all judging at First and Second Category Events and the final result of any formal evaluation of each Judge.